vladcc/but-how-do-it-know/README.txt

 At around this time I found a book called "But how Do it Know?: The Basic Principles of Computers for Everyone" by some guy named J Clark Scott.
 It promised that by the end of it you would understand what a computer is and how it functions.
-People on the internet seemed to agree that it delivered on this promise, so I was hooked.
+People on the Internet seemed to agree that it delivered on this promise, so I was hooked.

 And guess what?
 It did.
 Big time.
 I'm not here to sell you anything, but if you want to know how computers work - read this book.